 Handy headphones share snippets of fascinating information about the places we pass – a gong rings to let us know when to tune in – or not … We pass Brig in German-speaking Valais with the magnificent Stockalper Palace.
 This town is the starting point for a wide range of hiking trails; it’s where we see the mother and child waving.
 12th century Andermatt is gone in a flash and then the train pulls its way up the Oberalp Pass, using sturdy cog wheels to ensure we reach 2033 meters safely.
 Oh the views; words really can’t do them justice here … Past Disentis, the largest Romansch-speaking community in Switzerland.
 I want to get out and hear this ancient language, but we are moving on, now through the huge stony Rhine Gorge as this long river joins us for a pleasant meander on our way to Chur.
 Again the traveller is tugged to visit Switzerland’s oldest town with a history covering 5000 years.
 Quaint old buildings jostle alongside contemporary architecture and little lanes beg to be discovered.
 A major highlight of the trip comes as we cross the Landwasser Viaduct; as the Glacier Express curves sinuously around we get a glimpse of its arches and the mighty drop before we enter another long tunnel.

-I was on a magical Railbookers Switzerland Holiday travelling from London to Interlaken, where we rode the famous Jungfrau train to the top of the mountain, and had fun in Saint Moritz.
-You can find Railbookers on Face Book and Twitter @railbookers.
-Many thanks to the Switzerland Tourism for a very warm welcome to their beautiful country.
+I was on a magical Railbookers Switzerland Holiday travelling by rail from Carnforth to Interlaken, where we rode the famous Jungfrau train to the top of the mountain, and had fun in Saint Moritz.
+Many thanks to Switzerland Tourism for a very warm welcome to their beautiful country.